f5devcentral/f5-automation-labs/docs/lab-3/create-policy.rst

 2.0.
 Create ASM parent policy
 -----------------------------

-An HTTP POST to the ``/mgmt/tm/asm/policies`` endpoint with a body containing basic policy configuration including ``"type":"parent"`` will create a new ASM parent policy which can then be used for inheritence when a child policy is created.
+An HTTP POST to the ``/mgmt/tm/asm/policies`` endpoint with a body containing basic policy configuration including ``"type":"parent"`` will create a new ASM parent policy which can then be used for inheritance when a child policy is created.

 **Request**